James B. Adams (professor)

 James B. Adams is a President's Professor at Arizona State University, where he directs the autism/Asperger's research program, though he originally taught chemical and materials engineering there.
-Adams also holds a post at the Southwest College of Naturopathic Medicine.
-He is also the president of the Autism Society of Greater Phoenix, the co-chair of the Autism Research Institute's scientific advisory committee, and has received the Autism Service Award from the Greater Phoenix chapter of the Autism Society of America.
+Adams also holds a post at the Southwest College of Naturopathic Medicine and is the president of the Autism Society of Greater Phoenix and the co-chair of the Autism Research Institute's scientific advisory committee.
 He has been featured on Dateline NBC, and received a National Science Foundation Presidential Young Investigator Award from President George Bush in 1996.
+Adams has promoted various discredited or unproven alternative treatments for autism and has made the false claim that vaccines may cause autism in "rare cases," including that of his own daughter.

 Education

 Adams has a bachelor's degree from Duke University in physics (1984), as well an MS (1986) and a PhD (1987) in materials engineering from the University of Wisconsin-Madison.

 Career

 Adams was formerly an assistant, and later associate, professor of engineering at the University of Illinois at Urbana-Champaign from 1989 to 1996, whereupon he became an associate professor at ASU.
 He became a full professor in 1998.